How to add a document with an attachment via Rest API

 Before continuing, please research the methods and ways of communication described here: https://doc.yetiforce.com/api/

-1. Creating a document with an attachment
+1. Create a document with an attachment

 To create an entry in the Documents module use an API method the allows for record creation, i.e.